Martin Donnelly (civil servant)

 Sir Martin Eugene Donnelly, KCB, CMG (born 4 June 1958) is a British former civil servant.
-He was Permanent Secretary of the Department for International Trade, until leaving the Civil Service on 24 March 2017.
+His roles included permanent secretary of the Department for Business, Innovation and Skills (2010–2016), and of the Department for International Trade (2016–2017).

 Career

 Donnelly joined the Treasury in 1980.
 In 1988 he was Private Secretary to the Secretary of State for Northern Ireland, and from 1989 in Brussels working in the Cabinet of Leon Brittan before returning to London in 1993.
 In 1995 he went on secondment to the French Ministry of Finance, returning to the Treasury in 1996.
 From 1998 to 2003 he worked in the Cabinet Office as Deputy Head of the European Secretariat and then moved to the Immigration and Nationality Directorate of the Home Office for a year.

 In 2004, Donnelly was promoted to be Director-General for Economics (later, for Europe and Globalisation) in the Foreign and Commonwealth Office.
-In 2008–09 he went on secondment to UK telecoms regulator Ofcom, returning to the Cabinet Office to lead the Smarter Government whitepaper.
-In 2010 he was briefly made acting head of the FCO after Sir Peter Ricketts became the UK's first National Security Advisor.
-After a few months, he was appointed as permanent secretary at BIS, succeeding Sir Simon Fraser, who replaced at the FCO.
+In 2008–2009 he went on secondment to UK telecoms regulator Ofcom, returning to the Cabinet Office to lead the Smarter Government white paper.

+In 2010, he was briefly made acting head of the FCO after Sir Peter Ricketts became the UK's first National Security Advisor.
+After a few months, he was appointed as permanent secretary in charge of the wide-ranging Department for Business, Innovation and Skills (BIS), and held that role until the department was disbanded in July 2016 at the start of the first May ministry.
+He transferred to the permanent secretary role at the newly created Department for International Trade, until he left the civil service in March 2017.

 As of September 2015, Donnelly was paid a salary of between £180,000 and £184,999, making him one of the 328 most highly paid people in the British public sector at that time.

-Martin Donnelly led work to improve inclusion and gender balance across the senior civil service leadership in a range of departments.
-When Permanent Secretary of BIS he achieved gender balance across the senior team of 160 people, encouraging part-time working and job shares, by developing a new culture to encourage supportive team working.
+Donnelly led work to improve inclusion and gender balance across the senior civil service leadership in a range of departments.
+While permanent secretary of BIS he achieved gender balance across the senior team of 160 people, encouraging part-time working and job shares, by developing a new culture to encourage supportive team working.
 BIS was the first major department to achieve gender parity in its senior leadership.

-In November 2017 he became a Senior Adviser with Teneo, which describes itself as "the global CEO advisory firm", providing advice to senior executives of large companies.
+After leaving the civil service, in November 2017 he became a part-time senior adviser with Teneo, which describes itself as "the global CEO advisory firm", providing advice to senior executives of large companies.
+He left Teneo in spring 2019.
+Between 2017 and 2019, Donnelly was a visiting fellow at Hertford College, Oxford.

-In June 2019, he was appointed president of Boeing Europe and managing director of Boeing UK and Ireland.
+In June 2019, Donelly was appointed president of Boeing Europe and managing director of Boeing UK and Ireland.
+He retired from Boeing in October 2022.
+He is a non executive director of the National Audit Office.